 - ING on the IPO and NYSE listing of shares of Voya Financial, Inc. (formerly ING U.S., Inc.) and various secondary offerings by ING of Voya shares

 - AIG on its sale of ALICO to MetLife, its financial arrangements with the Federal Reserve Bank of New York and the Department of the Treasury, and other matters

-- Nippon Steel & Sumitomo Metal Corporation on various matters, including its joint venture with ArcelorMittal SA to effect the pending acquisition of Essar Steel (India), and in its sale and purchase agreement with ThyssenKrupp AG and ArcelorMittal SA under which Nippon Steel and ArcelorMittal have formed the joint venture AM/NS Calvert LLC to purchase ThyssenKrupp Steel USA, LLC
+- Nippon Steel & Sumitomo Metal Corporation on various matters, including its joint venture with ArcelorMittal SA to effect the acquisition of Essar Steel (India), and in its sale and purchase agreement with ThyssenKrupp AG and ArcelorMittal SA under which Nippon Steel and ArcelorMittal have formed the joint venture AM/NS Calvert LLC to purchase ThyssenKrupp Steel USA, LLC

 - Kinross Gold on various matters over many years, including securities offerings and its acquisitions of Red Back Mining and Bema Gold